 - Means no clear zone of inhibition

-The formulated ecofriendly cream from the C. lemon seed oil (CL2) demonstrated appreciable antimicrobial activity at a concentration of 200 mg/ml for the growth of all the test organisms in Table 6.
+The formulated eco-friendly cream from the C. lemon seed oil (CL2) demonstrated appreciable antimicrobial activity at a concentration of 200 mg/ml for the growth of all the test organisms in Table 6.
 With inhibition zones of 20 ± 0.0 mm each, P. aeruginosa, B. subtilis, S. aureus and E. coli demonstrated the highest susceptibility, followed by S. typhi, K. pneumoniae, P. notatum and C. albicans, which showed inhibition zones of 19 ± 0.0 mm each at a concentration of 200 mg/ml.
 At the same concentration, R. stolonifer exhibited the lowest susceptibility, with an inhibition zone of 16 ± 1.0 mm.

 At an inhibition diameter of 10±0.0 mm, the lowest minimum inhibitory concentration (MIC) was recorded against P. aeruginosa, B. subtilis, S. aureus, S. typhi, E. coli, P. notatum and C. albicans at a concentration of 12.5 mg/ml.
-Despite having excellent antimicrobial activity, the formulated ecofriendly cream from the C. lemon seed oil (CL2) was not as effective as the control medicines; tioconazole and gentamicin.
+Despite having excellent antimicrobial activity, the formulated eco-friendly cream from the C. lemon seed oil (CL2) was not as effective as the control medicines; tioconazole and gentamicin.
 Notably, a number of compounds derived from plants have been found to exhibit substantial biological properties, such as antimicrobial potential, which calls for more research (Zubair et al., 2018; Atolani et al., 2019; Sokoudjou et al., 2020; Babatolu et al., 2022; Babatolu et al., 2025).

 3.3.3 Antimicrobial Activity of the Standard Reference Commercial Cream (Nivea)